Kgotso-Koete/Araba/README.md

 Please visit a Heroku instance (optimised for the web, not mobile) of the site at: https://araba-app.herokuapp.com/

-A Q&A site for African SME/Startup founders to get meaningful business, technical and resourcing advice from each other.Inspired by Quora.com
+A Q&A site for African SME/Startup founders to get meaningful business, technical and resourcing advice from each other.Inspired by Quora.com.

+# Stack
+1. meteor@1.9.3
+2. Meteor packages are listed under [/.meteor/packages](/.meteor/packages)

 # Screen shot of the application